 Somewhat similar to a template, worksheets or workbooks are a bit more involved and help the reader to complete some sort of task.
 A good example might be a workbook that walks someone through the process of creating all the documentation they would need to apply for a patent.

 If your law firm works more with individuals than businesses, a quiz can be a great way to reach new prospects.
 A fun and/or interesting quiz also has the possibility of being shared by users through their own social media accounts.
-This type of lead magnet might not fit well for every law firm, but for those that use it, it should bring good results.
-Survey Monkey is a good tool for posting quizzes and if you have a WordPress site, there are some good plugins to choose from.
+This type of lead magnet might not fit well for every law firm, but quizzes are a highly engaging form of content.
+Survey Monkey is a great tool for posting quizzes and if you have a WordPress site, you have some good plugins to choose from.

-You should, of course, be tracking results to find the lead magnets that work best for you, but make sure that you remain open to new ideas as well.
-It’s always good be testing something else with at least a small portion of your audience.
-This way, you’ll always have something ready to replace a magnet that may have lost some of it’s magnetism.
+Lead magnets are part of an overall marketing campaign developed specifically to generate leads.
+They result in high conversion rates and once you have captured a prospect’s email address, it’s a lot easier to stay connected with them.
+You should, of course, be tracking results to find the lead magnets that work best for your law firm, but make sure that you remain open to new ideas as well.
+It’s always good to be testing something else with at least a small portion of your audience.
+This way, you’ll always have something ready to replace a magnet that may have lost some of its magnetism.